 - coffee protein smoothie

 - 1 small sweet potato baked, cut & peeled, and frozen* (6.5 ounces raw/1 heaping cup cooked)

 - 3/4 cup frozen cauliflower rice (75 grams)

 - 1/2 heaping cup frozen sweet cherries (80 grams)

 - 1 serving chocolate protein powder

 - 1/2 teaspoon cinnamon

-Place all ingredients into a Vitamix or a high powered blender.
-Blend until smoothie and creamy, about 1 minute.
+- Place all ingredients into a Vitamix or a high-powered blender.
+Blend until smooth and creamy, about 30-60 seconds.

 - Top with optional toppings if desired and enjoy!